Super White Quartzite – Everything You Need To Know

 Jules Duffy Designs from Madison, New Jersey created this absolutely lovely beach house kitchen.
 The cooking space is flooded with ethereal light and beautiful breezes.
 Super White only helps this overall effect in the kitchen design.

-White shaker cabinets in this kitchen are paired with a white beveled subway tiled backsplash.
-A center island is topped with Super White Quartzite countertop and fitted with a sink and gooseneck faucet.
-An excellent example how effective Super White is in an all-white kitchen.
+White shaker cabinets in this kitchen are paired with a white beveled subway-tiled backsplash.
+A center island is topped with a Super White Quartzite countertop and fitted with a sink and gooseneck faucet.
+This is an excellent example of how effective Super White is in an all-white kitchen.

 Super White also works well in white and gray combinations.
 A big gray kitchen island is topped with Super White Quartzite in a honed and leathered finish.